 Access to property ownership history is crucial when prospecting for new business leads among commercial real estate owners – whether you are a mortgage broker, lender, investor, developer, energy provider, roofer, cleaner, or a window salesman.

 In this article, we will illustrate the best ways to obtain property ownership information.
 We will also review the type of details you can expect to derive from ownership history, and how commercial real estate service providers and investors can take advantage of the information they uncover.

 Ownership History of Property

-The information entails much more than just the names of the LLCs or individuals who have owned the property over time.
+The information entails much more than just the names of the individuals or LLCs that have owned the property over time.

-- Sales HistoryThis includes the amount and date of previous sales, as well as all the parties involved in each transaction.
+- Sales History: the prices and dates of previous sales, as well as all parties involved in each transaction.

-- Current and Past DebtFrom most recent mortgage amount, to past mortgage amounts, loan origination and maturity dates, the lenders on each loan, and property liens and foreclosures.
-This also includes any construction loans (or liens) on an asset.
-Debt history on a property speaks heavily to the current and past owners and their financial standings.
+- Current and Past Debt: most recent and past mortgage amounts, any construction loans, loan origination and maturity dates, the lenders of each loan, and any property liens and foreclosures.

-- Asset/Building HistoryThis includes the year the asset was built, along with any renovations.
-Asset-related information points to the decision-making process of the owner, their willingness to spend, and their potential future intentions.
+- Asset/Building History: the year the asset was built, along with any renovations.

 What You Can Learn From Ownership History